riffomonas/minimalR/06_line_plots.md

 <img src="assets/images/06_line_plots//unnamed-chunk-34-1.png" title="plot of chunk unnamed-chunk-34" alt="plot of chunk unnamed-chunk-34" width="504" />
 </div>

+---

-### Activity 9
+### Activity 10
 Create a file in `code/` that is called `plot_rarefaction_curves.R` that contains the code needed to generate the 490 rarefaction curves colored by diagnosis.
 Draw a vertical gray line behind the curves to indicate where the 10,530 sequence threshold was.
-Restart R and run `source("code/plot_rarefaction_curves.R", echo=T)` to make sure it runs as intended.
+Restart R and run `source("code/plot_rarefaction_curves.R")` to make sure it runs as intended.

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">